 Check-in at near the start of #38 trailhead from 5:45 - 6:15 pm.
-Water and Gnarly will be available to fill a water bottle before and after the race (remember this is a cupless race).
+Water and Naked Nutrition will be available to fill a water bottle before and after the race (remember this is a cupless race).
 Restrooms will be open by the race start.

 Courses will be marked with orange cones.
 Trails will be open to the public.
 Those not respecting park visitors and/or not following trail running etiquette will be disqualified.

 Due to COVID-19, Northwest Dirt Churners will require all participants to follow all Oregon Health Authority's guidelines at the time of events regarding social distancing and limits for social gatherings apply.

 This race is limited to 150 total runners.
 Registration begins March 10th.

 $20/individual race.
 Day of race registration by cash or Venmo is also available.